CHENyiru3/CHENyiru3.github.io/_pages/about.md

 What about my daily life?
 I enjoy watching movie and reading books in my spare time.
 Recently I am reading *War and peace* and *Stray Birds*!

+# Open-source software Projects
+- [Simple-pyper](https://github.com/CHENyiru3/simple_pyper), can help you to manage scripts and pipelines with user-friendly command line tool.

 # Future outlook
 Some things I really want to do:
 1. Expand more skills in the erea of bioinformatics/computational biology, ect; especiall developing my insight of the scientific issues
-2. Learn how to develope an application or a software to help more people.
-I admire the contributors in those open-source projects.
-3. Try to publish my first article (hopefully).
+2. Try to publish my first article (hopefully).
-4. Learn how to manage a Linux server, or manage a website.
+3. Learn how to manage a Linux server, or manage a website.